Skip to content

 Customise node shape, edge label, edge arrow, and custom node attributes

->>> graph = tree_to_mermaid(
+>>> graph = tree.to_mermaid(

 ... title="Mermaid Diagram",